aedans/proton/README.md

 1. The editing model is very different and takes a while to get used to.
-   Though Proton tries to keep structural and textual editing as similar as possible, it's difficult to swap between the different styles, so the learning curve is very steep and requires commitment.
+   Though Proton tries to keep structural and textual editing as similar as possible, it's difficult to swap between the different styles, so the learning curve is steep and requires commitment.
 2. The projection is computer generated without human input.
-Anyone who's used an auto  formatter has run into a situation where it has formatted code in an ugly or unintuitive way, and Proton doesn't provide a way to fix it without adding edge case rules to the projection.
+Anyone who's used an auto-formatter has run into a situation where it has formatted code in an ugly or unintuitive way, and the only way to fix it is by adding edge case rules to the projection.

-Though these downsides (and others) certainly exist, they fade away over time and are quickly outweighed by the benefits.
+Though these downsides (and others) certainly exist, they are easily outweighed by the benefits.

 Using Proton
 ------------